chandusanjith/Abendv2/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-ABEND is a AI powered,question answer application similr to stack overflow built using python, django, ckeditor, html.
+ABEND is a AI powered,question answer application similar to stack overflow built using python, django, ckeditor, html.

 Just starting out?
 Browse, Ask questions to your senior developers which helps in learning and code faster.Become a part of this application by sharing work.
 Write a Tutorial.
 Show your code directly in the browser and earn more likes, reputation from senior developers.